ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         /**
         * @notice Sends an omniverse transaction
         * @dev
-        * Note: MUST implement the validation of the signature in `_data.signature`
+        * Note: MUST implement the validation of the `_data.signature`
-        * Note: A map maintaining the omniverse accounts and their transaction nonces is RECOMMENDED
+        * Note: A map maintaining the omniverse account and the related transaction nonce is RECOMMENDED
-        * Note: MUST implement the validation of the nonce in `_data.nonce` according to the current account nonce
+        * Note: MUST implement the validation of the `_data.nonce` according to the current account nonce
-        * Note: MUST implement the validation of the payload data
+        * Note: MUST implement the validation of the `_data. payload`
-        * Note: This interface is just for sending of an omniverse transaction, and the execution MUST NOT be within this interface
+        * Note: This interface is just for sending an omniverse transaction, and the execution MUST NOT be within this interface
         * Note: The actual execution of an omniverse transaction is RECOMMENDED to be in another function and MAY be delayed for a time,
         * which is determined all by who publishes an O-DLT token
         * @param _data: the omniverse transaction data with type {OmniverseTransactionData}